google/wasefire/book/src/applet/prelude/store.md

 {{#include store.rs:process_signature}}
 ```

-For insert commands, we simply forward to the `store::insert()` function which
+For insert commands, we simply forward to the `store::insert()` function (resp.
-maps a key to a value.
-If the key was already mapped, it is overwritten.
-A key
+`store::fragment::insert()` for fragmented entries) which maps a key (resp. a
+range of keys) to a value.
+If the key (resp. range of keys) was already mapped,
-must be a number smaller than 4096.
-A value must be a byte slice shorter than
+it is overwritten.
+A key must be a number smaller than 4096.
+A range of keys
+must be non-empty.
+A value must be a slice of at most 1023 bytes (resp.
+1023
-1024.
+bytes times the number of fragments).

 ```rust,no_run,noplayground
 {{#include store.rs:process_insert}}